 - When you make eye contact, do they respond in a way that makes you think they want help?

-How to intervene safely
+How to step in safely

 Intervening doesn’t have to be dramatic or confrontational.
 Even small acts of recognition and support can help stop abuse.
 Here are four simple ways to help you step in safely – just think STOP.